 Our staff work closely with our children and therefore may notice a change in a child's behaviour or attitude that might indicate that something is wrong before receiving a report from a child or a member of the school community.
-If staff have any concerns about a child's welfare or are concerned that a child is displaying behaviours that may show they have been the victim of or that they are perpetrating child-on-child abuse, they should act on them immediately rather than wait to be told.
+When staff have any concerns about a child's welfare or are concerned that a child is displaying behaviours that may show they have been the victim of or that they are perpetrating child-on-child abuse, they must act on them immediately rather than wait to be told.

-Staff should report their concerns to a Designated Safeguarding Lead/directly to the Headteacher.
-The member of staff receiving the report will take an initial note of the concerns and will then make a formal record of the report on CPOMS and other relevant staff members will be alerted.
-The Designated Safeguarding Lead/Deputy will seek advice from Statutory Services if the report is deemed urgent or if a pupil is considered at risk.
+Staff must report their concerns to a DSL/directly to the Headteacher.
+The member of staff receiving the report will take an initial note of the concerns and will then make a formal record of the report on CPOMS, and other relevant staff members will be alerted.
+The DSL will seek advice from statutory services if the report is deemed urgent or if a pupil is considered at risk.